karthik-codes/springboot/README.md

 #STARTER MAIL# uses JavaMailSeqnder and MimeMessage to send E-mails via springboot Microservices.
 #SOAP# Implementation of Soap web service.
 #LOGIN-JSP# Implementation of Java Servlets with html and Spring MVC.
+#PAGINATION-AND-SORTING# code for pagination and sorting with limit and offset from back-end.